 e.
 Persons who live together now or who lived together in the past

 f.
 Persons who have a child together, even if they have not been married or lived together

 g.
 Persons who have an unborn child together

 h.
 Persons involved in a significant romantic or sexual relationship

-If you do not believe you qualify for an OFP, you may qualify for a harassment order, which would also be filed in the Court Intake Office, Room 103 of the courthouse.
+If you do not believe you qualify for an OFP, you may qualify for a harassment order, which would also be filed in the Family Court Office on the third floor of the courthouse.

 |What is an Order for Protection and how does it protect me? |

 An Order for Protection (OFP) is a court order forbidding the Respondent from physically harming the Petitioner or any minor child(ren)in the home, or from causing fear of immediate physical harm.
 The Respondent may also be prohibited from entering the Petitioner's home.
 The term "Petitioner" refers to the person seeking an OFP.
 The term "Respondent" refers to the alleged abusing party.
 The Petitioner first obtains a temporary order which is effective after the Respondent is served with a copy.
 The temporary order is effective until a Court hearing which is approximately seven (7) days after the initial filing.
 At this time the Court meets with both parties to determine if the temporary order should be extended for up to one year.

 |Petitioners may request one of the following orders:|